 Birth Control Awareness: The Positive & Negative Effects of Hormonal Birth Control

 We all know the obvious purpose that hormonal birth control serves: and that's to prevent pregnancy.
-While it’s very effective for women to use as a contraceptive, the effects aren’t just limited to pregnancy prevention.
+While birth control has proven to be really effective as a contraceptive, the effects aren’t just limited to pregnancy prevention.

-In fact, birth control is often prescribed for noncontraceptive reasons for common reproductive health issues that women experience such as: an irregular, heavy or painful period, menstrual cramp relief, endometrios, fibroids, PCOS and even hormonal acne issues.
+In fact, birth control is regularly prescribed for noncontraceptive reasons.
+Specifically, for different reproductive issues women experience and report to their doctors.
+Imbalances like estrogen dominance, irregular, heavy or painful period, endometrios, fibroids, PCOS and hormonal acne issues.

 Hormone-based contraceptives are available in many forms, including: